 Anger as fuel

 So I’m back to my issue, my waking thought, my irritation, my constant fear, my morning seething.
 The mask is off.
 I’m too damn tired for pretty or cute or upbeat.
-This is real, a fragment of my reality, a painful one at that: perpetual worry about my ability to keep going on virtually nothing, to keep parenting because it is my responsibility, knowing it isn’t solely mine, but it has turned out to be largely mine.
+This is real, a fragment of my reality, and a painful one at that: perpetual worry about my ability to keep going on virtually nothing, to keep parenting because it is my responsibility, knowing it isn’t solely mine though it has turned out to be largely mine.

 I am disintegrating.
 And parenting.
 I am losing skills and hope.
 And parenting.
 And despite everything, parenting reasonably well.
 But I want to talk about pay for work, to stay angry if I must for the fuel that anger provides, to address value for critical skills and experience – not only in the professions I seem to have lost to the Internet and yes, I know that others are emerging – but recognizing the years of nurturing children, of encouraging them, of teaching them, of preparing them for the world and their contributions to it.
 I want to talk about surviving rather than slowly spiraling into poverty, which is exactly where I have been headed for many years, and frightened that’s precisely where I’ll wind up.

 Parenting is a profession.
 Why aren’t we paid for it?

-At the very least, why are we penalized for our parenting job in the workplace, in our earnings, in our so-called retirement accounts, in our other theoretical “benefits” – if we’re lucky enough to have an “employment relationship” that offers a few?
+At the very least, why are we penalized in the traditional workplace for our parenting job, in our earnings, in our so-called retirement accounts, in our other theoretical “benefits” – if we’re lucky enough to have an “employment relationship” that offers a few?